-Carterville is a decidedly white-collar city, with fully 86.33% of the workforce employed in white-collar jobs, well above the national average.
+Carterville is a decidedly white-collar city, with fully 86.54% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Carterville is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Carterville who work in office and administrative support (9.64%), maintenance occupations (9.42%), and teaching (9.20%).
+There are especially a lot of people living in Carterville who work in sales jobs (11.99%), maintenance occupations (10.26%), and management occupations (9.90%).

-The per capita income in Carterville in 2018 was $28,374, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,496 for a family of four.
+The per capita income in Carterville in 2018 was $35,932, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $143,728 for a family of four.
 However, Carterville contains both very wealthy and poor people as well.

 Carterville is a somewhat ethnically-diverse city.
 The people who call Carterville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carterville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carterville include German, English, Irish, Italian, and French.
+Important ancestries of people in Carterville include German, English, Irish, French, and Italian.